reldrid3/Mapping_Earthquakes/README.md

 I created a "dark" tileLayer and added it to the main layer control.

 ## Slider Bar Creation
 After seeing Deliverable #2's request to add another layer of earthquakes of magnitude > 4.5, which would be completely undetectable (and duplicative) unless the "all earthquakes" overlay was turned off in the control, I decided to alter the goal, that instead of making an entire overlapping layer, I could create a control that would filter the layer based on a slider.
-This was much more difficult than I had originally planned (I assumed Leaflet may have had a plugin or control ready to go), but I persevered as follows.
+This was much more difficult than I had originally planned (I assumed Leaflet may have had a plugin or control ready to go), but I persevered as follows to create my refactored version of a [slider control](Earthquake_Challenge/static/js/sliderControl.js).

 ### Finding a Template
 I went searching for Leaflet Sliders, and came across two possible plugins, of which I used the LeafletSlider, written by Dennis Wilhelm, hosted under an MIT license on [GitHub](https://github.com/dwilhelm89/LeafletSlider).
 A few points about this code: